Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 - **InternLM-XComposer2-4KHD: A Pioneering Large Vision-Language Model Handling Resolutions from 336 Pixels to 4K HD;** Xiaoyi Dong et al
 - **Ferret-v2: An Improved Baseline for Referring and Grounding with Large Language Models;** Haotian Zhang et al
 - **Self-Supervised Visual Preference Alignment;** Ke Zhu et al
+- **How Far Are We to GPT-4V?
+Closing the Gap to Commercial Multimodal Models with Open-Source Suites;** Zhe Chen et al

 ### Others